Removing Windows 11 Insider Preview Evaluation Copy Watermark

 Remove Windows 11 Insider Preview Evaluation Copy Watermark

-2. Type in “regedit” and hit Enter or click “OK” to open the Registry Editor.Open Registry Editor
+2. Type “regedit” and press Enter or click “OK” to open the Registry Editor.Open Registry Editor

 HKEY_CURRENT_USER\Control Panel\Desktop

-4. In the right pane, locate the “PaintDesktopVersion” entry.
-If you don’t find it, you might need to create one:
+4. In the right pane, look for the “PaintDesktopVersion” entry.
+If it’s not there, here’s how to add it:

 Registry to remove insider preview evaluation copy watermark

-5. Double-click on the “PaintDesktopVersion” entry.
-A small dialog box will appear.
+5. Double-click on “PaintDesktopVersion.”
+A dialog box will pop up.

 7. Click “OK” and close the Registry Editor.